muhamadumair/aem-dashboard/README.md

 A small Angular 14 dashboard application built as a technical assessment.
-It features a login flow, a protected dashboard with bar and doughnut charts, a users table, and an optional Electron desktop build.
+It features a login flow, a protected dashboard with bar and doughnut charts, a users table, and an Electron desktop build.

 ## Tech stack